-Telemental Health Services (TMH; live video therapy): If you decide to receive therapy via TMH, I will be able to serve you through the VSee platform (secure and HIPAA compliant platform) that you can access through your VSee compatible computer, tablet, or smart phone.
+Telemental Health Services (TMH; live video therapy): If you decide to receive therapy via TMH, I will be able to serve you through the Regroup or Spruce platform (secure and HIPAA compliant platforms) that you can access through your computer, tablet, or smart phone.
 TMH uses a video camera from these devices to send both voice and video between the both of us.
 You will be required to be in a private room by yourself, and I will also be in a private room to ensure your privacy.
-Before the start of your TMH session, you will be asked to log in via https://vsee.me/u/gramercypsych or on your tablet and smart phone application.
 A separate consent form will be provided to you if you opt for TMH sessions.

 Extended sessions: Occasionally it may be better to go on with a session, if possible, than to stop or postpone work on a particular issue.
 This extension time will be charged on a pro-rated basis.